My name is Elora Nicole, and I've been telling stories my whole life.

 What's resonating with me via literature.

-Monthly Letter from the Creative Underground
+Weekly Letter from the Creative Underground

 Writing is more than articulation, it's allowing yourself the space to hear the truth that you have something to share.
 Letters from the Creative Underground is the fuel you need to remember the truth: you are a writer.
 You have a story.